-That’s for about 1 hour of loading and transport time, and 3 hours of sorting / listing.
+Total time: About 1 hour of loading and transport time, 3 hours of sorting / listing on Amazon.

-These are some seriously, seriously obscure books with a very limited demand.
+These are some seriously, seriously obscure books with a very limited demand on Amazon.
 I would be extremely surprised if even 20% of these sold over the next year.

 But that doesn’t matter.
 Because some of them will.
 And most will sell eventually.

 I didn’t pay anything for them.
 And as a Fulfillment by Amazon (FBA) seller, I am unburdened of having to store them or even think about them ever again.
 I just sit back and collect the money – some of it next week, some of it next year.
 But I don’t really care, because for 4 hours work, I’m totally happy.